 Cooldown at Cascade de Coo

 If you listen carefully, you can hear the Cascade de Coo’s falling waters from any location in Stavelot.
 After all, this is the largest waterfall in Belgium, and therefore, should not be missed.

 The waterfall is actually not entirely natural.

-In the 15th century, the Abbaye de Stavelot monks created a millrace to protect the nearby Petit-Coo village from erosion, which resulted in the fall that is today used to generate power.
+In the 15th century, the Abbaye de Stavelot monks created a millrace to protect the nearby Petit-Coo village from erosion, resulting in the fall used today to generate power.

 Dropping some 15 meters, visitors can climb up the fall with a chairlift and enjoy the beautiful scenery of Haute Ardenne.

 Covered with cobblestones, Place Saint-Remacle is the town’s main square, located on a steep slope running eastwards.
 Though there is not much to do here, you can enjoy the architecture and the surrounding landscape since the square is slanted.

 The architecture around the square is the top draw attraction, with a combination of 18th and 19th-century styles.